-There are three possible ways you can get SNAP, even if you used your 3 months and you are not otherwise exempt.
+There are a few ways you can get continue to get SNAP or get SNAP back, even if you have used your 3 months of benefits and if you are not exempt.

-Example: Lee is an ABAWD.
+Lee is an ABAWD.
 He is looking for work but could not find a job that would give him 20 hours a week.
-He applies for SNAP in January and qualifies for 3 months.
-In the summer, Lee gets a seasonal job on Cape Cod.
-He is laid off after the Labor Day and reapplies for SNAP in October.
-Lee shows DTA his pay stubs to prove he worked over 80 hours during last September.
-Lee gets 3 more months of SNAP, giving him time to try to meet the work requirements.
+He applies for SNAP in July and gets 3 months.
+He loses his SNAP on October l for not meeting the work rules.
+In the December, Lee gets a seasonal job that lasts just 30 days.
+Lee shows DTA his pay stubs to prove he worked over 80 hours in December.
+Lee can get 3 more months of SNAP, giving him time to try to meet the work rules.

-Example: Mary is an ABAWD who struggles to find work.
+Mary is an ABAWD who struggles to find work.
 She loses her SNAP in April, but starts volunteering at her local food pantry after relying on the pantry for food.
-She volunteers for 17 hours in June.
-She reapplies for SNAP in July and proves she volunteered 17 hours in June.
-Mary gets 3 more months of SNAP, giving her time to try to meet the work requirements
+She volunteers for 15 hours in June.
+She reapplies for SNAP in July and proves she volunteered 15 hours in June.
+Mary gets 3 more months of SNAP, giving her time to try to meet the work rules.

 DTA currently gives extra months of SNAP to ABAWDs when:

 - You have a criminal record (CORI) and you are working with an organization to get the CORI corrected or sealed.

 - You are in an education or training program through DTA’s SNAP Path to Work but the program runs less than 20 hours a week.

 - You are a victim of domestic violence and a DTA DV specialist agrees you should get extra help from SNAP.

 These rules may change in 2020.
 The Trump Administration is planning to take away most of these “individual exemption months” at the end of 2020.
 For updated information on this, see MLRI’s webpage: Masslegalservices.org/ABAWD.

 DTA Online Guide Sections: